TeMeta/define-json/README.md

 * specifying how target (including intermediate datasets) are derived from source
 * specifying the expected content and structure

+This allows us to specify e.g. a FHIR Data Contract, a promise to provide a particular Resource structure, and understand how it will be interpreted by analysis in tabular form

 ### Manifest

 Contextual / semantic / derivation / dependency / traceability / structural metadata to supplement a data transfer